-24 September, 2015: BBC News reported that George Osborne is urging Chinese firms to pitch for £11.8bn in construction contracts for the UK’s proposed HS2 rail line, during his recent visit to China.
-On the same day, The Guardian reported that Osborne was to invite competition for bids at an event in Chengdu – to attract Chinese investors to back HS2 and other major UK rail infrastructure projects, particularly across the north of England.
+24 September, 2015: BBC News reported on George Osborne’s recent visit to China.
+Osbourne is urged Chinese firms to pitch for £11.8bn in construction contracts for the UK’s proposed HS2 rail line.
+On the same day, The Guardian reported that Osborne intends to invite competition for bids at an event in Chengdu.
+The aim is to attract Chinese investors to back HS2 and other major UK rail infrastructure projects, particularly across the north of England.

-Osborne has waxed positively about “entering a golden era of cooperation” between the two countries, and the crucial need for businesses and communities from across the UK to gain benefits by forging closer economic ties with China.
-Osborne appears keen to gain investment in infrastructure projects for his Northern powerhouse plan – despite recent contradictory remarks about the pausing of major rail projects in the north.
+Osborne appears keen on “entering a golden era of cooperation” between the two countries.
+He cited the crucial need for businesses and communities from across the UK to gain benefits by forging closer economic ties with China.
+Osborne is also keen to gain investment in infrastructure projects for his Northern powerhouse plan.
+The latter represents a possible change of heart, given recent remarks about the pausing of major rail projects in the north.

-Is this potential Chinese involvement an arrangement that a nation, that pioneered railways, should be contemplating and welcoming?
+Is this potential Chinese involvement, with the nation that pioneered railways, something that should be contemplated and welcomed?